AMarkets review

 Is AMarkets trading good?

 AMarkets is considered good and reputable to trade with AMarkets.
-AMarkets is used by over 10,000 active traders and AMarkets users.
+AMarkets is used by over 10,000 traders and AMarkets users.
 AMarkets offers Forex trading.
 Minimum deposit with AMarkets is 1.

 Is AMarkets trading Legit?